quocanh21081992/gemini-assistant-shortcut/README.md

 Step 2: Install Xposed Edge and active Xposed Edge in Lsposed

-Step 3: assign any gesture you find reasonable to activate gemini assistant to open the Trigger Gemini application just installed.
+Step 3: Set any gesture you find reasonable to activate gemini assistant to open the Trigger Gemini application just installed.

 **FOR NON-ROOT USERS**